Skip to content

 $ nohup java -jar mall-admin.jar &

-## Startup script with added ddtrace startup parameters, execute command to restart the application:
+## Startup script after adding ddtrace startup parameters, execute the command to restart the application:

 $ nohup java -javaagent:/xxx/dd-java-agent-0.72.0.jar -Ddd.service.name=mall-admin -Ddd.agent.port=9529 -jar mall-admin.jar &

-Log in to Guance and enter the specific project space.
-Click on Application Performance Monitoring to view data for the service named mall-admin.
+Log in to guance and enter the specific project space.
+Click on Application Performance Monitoring to view application data with the service name mall-admin.

 Docker Integration